 When will interviews start taking place?

 Interviews will start taking place as soon as applications have been screened and reviewed by the business.
-Interviews will be virtual or face to face.
+Interviews will be virtual a video call or face to face.

 What is involved in the interview and how do I prepare?